The Mournes provide huge

 Worth stopping for, on the slopes of Bearnagh.

 This gap in the granite on Hen Mountain

 Rocky River track

 Kilkeel River runs into Ben Crom reservoir

-Kilkeel and the Irish Sea are beyond
+Kilkeel with the Irish Sea beyond

 Heathers in August, above Carlingford.